 - The outturn cost often escalates substantially beyond initial budget

-- Risk analysis and mitigation often gets insufficient attention.
+- Early project and strategic risk identification, risk analysis and mitigation often gets insufficient attention.

 Key Front-end Issues

 This calls for more effort in the front-end phase to best avoid pre-mature commitment, especially to the wrong project or the wrong variation.

 The front-end thinking guidance is designed for all professionals playing an important role in major projects, to address these vital issues, particularly from the viewpoint of the project sponsor.

 This explains the need for dedicated and determined leadership, to create an inspiring vision of what the project will achieve and to carry its development through all the difficulties which may be encountered.

 Also, the importance of ensuring that the team of people involved in the development process includes a sufficiently wide range of skills, experience and imagination to be able to envisage all the future circumstances which may arise and how they can best be managed.
 Having sufficient resources of competent people, who also understand risk management, to undertake the development process and explore all the issues thoroughly is critical for ultimate success.

 At the heart of civil engineering lies the need to effectively manage risk.
 Management of risk and opportunity is an integral aspect of Civil Engineering.
 The consequence of failure of infrastructure during both construction and operation can be life-threatening as well as financially catastrophic.
 Many engineering principles are also based on the expectation and mitigation of risks.